namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 While upgrading, I investigated and resolved a subtle Spark behavior change: StringType began stringifying as StringType() instead of StringType, causing string columns to be misidentified and preprocessing to silently fail.
 Identifying and fixing this issue prevented downstream data corruption and helped ensure the reliability of future upgrades.

+## Automated metadata sync from Databricks registry to Git, reducing bulky PRs to minimal, targeted changes., (2025-03-01)
+This was a small but necessary task: synchronizing metadata from our Databricks Central Model Registry (CMR) into Git version control.
+Over time, some metadata updates had been made directly in CMR without being reflected in Git, leaving us with drift between the two.

+Rather than manually reconciling dozens of differences, I wrote a script to compare CMR metadata with our Git-based JSON settings and automatically generate pull requests.
+At first, the pull requests were unwieldy because they rewrote the full settings.json files, making it difficult to review changes.
+To improve this, I refined the script to edit only the specific fields that had changed, producing cleaner, more focused pull requests.

+The outcome was a faster, less error-prone way to keep CMR and Git in sync, saving time on a tedious maintenance task while making version control history more meaningful.

 ## One-line fix, six-month mystery: restored Git commit tagging in our ML deployment flow with a tiny tweak to the pipeline., (2025-03-07)
 Our ML platform uses a shared deployment pipeline that injects the current Git commit hash into Databricks notebooks during deployment, enabling version traceability for production ML pipelines.
 This mechanism had been broken for over six months due to an incorrect Azure DevOps pipeline replacement function, but the failure went largely unnoticed because deployments continued to succeed without the metadata.